La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 CV structure words were assigned by hand; related structure words, like articles, have the same C and varying V's.
 Structure words pertaining to numbered cases have the same V's as the corresponding digits, but contrasting consonants, making learning easier.

 A question often asked is, why create new words?
 Why not use Chinese or English words?
 First, some attempt has been made to keep _gua\spi_ culturally neutral, and if Chinese words were used it would intimidate English speakers and vice versa.
 More important, Chinese words are designed for use with Chinese.
 Many required meanings, like articles, simply do not exist in Chinese, and similarly in English.
-And those meanings that are present are only approximations of the _gua\spi_ meanings; while users have to invest a lot of effort to learn the new words and their definitions, they will find it even harder to keep straight what a word of their native language ``really'' means in _gua\spi_.
+And those meanings that are present are only approximations of the _gua\spi_ meanings; while users have to invest a lot of effort to learn the new words and their definitions, they will find it even harder to keep straight what a word of their native language really means in _gua\spi_.
 That is why the approach was rejected of simply stealing natural language vocabulary.

-Given some set, a ``basis'' is a subset from which all its members can be derived, as with vectors.
+Given some set, a basis is a subset from which all its members can be derived, as with vectors.
 Each vector space has a specific dimension, or number of basis elements, but words are not so simple. _Loglan_ has about 1000 primitive words and it was intended that virtually any meaning should be achievable as combinations of these words; that is, the primitive words form a basis of nearly all meanings.
 Experiment proved that this intention had been accomplished for the most part, but that as anticipated, some areas were incompletely or imprecisely covered.
 The _Lojban_ project of LeChevalier [Lja] is a continuation of Brown's work on _Loglan_ [L1], and he has added about 300 primitive words, mainly about human emotion and interaction.
 For _gua\spi_ I took over LeChevalier's primitive word list, with his kind assistance.
 I rewrote all the definitions to match _gua\spi_ usage.
 I also added and deleted a small number of words to deal with specific _gua\spi_ issues, and I expanded the scientific vocabulary in mathematics, chemistry, zoology, botany and agriculture.
 As a result, _gua\spi_ has about 1400 primitive words.
 Some people are interested to discover just how few basis words we can get by with.
 However, I have experience with the _Loglan_ word list and I have confidence in its ability to handle the required meanings; and while I do not believe it is minimal, I think it is fairly close.
 Thus I chose to use existing word lists for _gua\spi_ rather than to try for radical pruning or _de novo_ creation.

 ## Words and Grammar